 - “Mr. Investor, if we are lucky this movie will get into Sundance.”

 - “If we are really lucky, we will get a great a sales agent offer.”

 - “And if we are really lucky, we might get a distribution deal.”

 - “But if we are really, really lucky we will get a 3 picture studio deal, and we will live happily ever after.”

 What if you think of producing a film as your next small business?
 If you think about it, all you need to start a small business is an idea, some start-up cash, raw material, production, and a customer base – and a way to sell whatever it is you’re selling.
 Oh… And it would be best if you had a plan for achieving your filmmaking goals.

-- We know our target audience and how to reach them.
+- Defined target audience and how to reach them